Find an Internship

 When looking for international internships, here are a few things to remember:

-- Not all internships serving international populations need to be internationally based!
-Many organizations throughout the US run programs targeting international and immigrant populations such as ESL teaching programs and refugee assistance services, like the International Rescue Committee.
+- Domestic Resources: Not all internships serving international populations need to be internationally based!
+Many organizations throughout the United States run programs to work with international and immigrant populations such as English as a Second Language (ESL) teaching programs and refugee assistance services, like the International Rescue Committee.
+Also, many international organizations have offices in the United States.
+Consider reaching out to the U.S. office to find out more about the international positions.
+This can be helpful with private sector, non-profit, and international organizations.

-- Make sure you conduct thorough research on any organizations in which you are interested: funding sources, employee discrimination/potential gender biases, safety concerns, etc. You don’t want to get over there and realize this is an organization you don’t feel comfortable working for.
+- Do your research: Make sure you conduct thorough research on any organizations in which you are interested: funding sources, employee discrimination/potential gender biases, safety concerns, etc. You don’t want to arrive and realize this is an organization you don’t feel comfortable working for.
 You can find reviews of several programs on GoOverseas and Lonely Planet.

 Okay, Okay, Got it.
 Where Can I Search?

 Here are some good resources to get you started.
-However, this is list is by no means exhaustive!
+However, this list is by no means exhaustive!
+Please note that the Career Center does not necessarily endorse any of these resources.

 - LACN: The Liberal Arts Career Network, with postings from 28 liberal arts schools around the country.
 Sign into the Tunnel and click on LACN on the left hand side.